 How do I check my cervical mucus?

 To check your cervical mucus and where you are in your ovulation cycle, you must first take an up close look.
 If you feel comfortable getting up close and personal with your vagina, do the following:

 - Wash your hands with soap and water.

 - Gently insert 1 finger up to the first knuckle in your vagina (make sure your nail is not sharp).
-If you prefer to use an external method, simply check your toilet paper when you wipe vagina after going pee.
+If you prefer to use an external method, simply check your toilet paper when you wipe your vagina after going to pee.

 - Remove your finger and check the texture (i.e. thin, stretchy, sticky) and color.
 Roll the mucus between your thumb and index finger.
 Then press the fingers together and see if you can stretch the mucus.

 It is normal to experience discharge before and after your period.
 2 weeks before your period it is normal to have a thin, stretchy, and odorless discharge.
 This indicates fertility.
 Read on to learn more about the different discharges during your menstrual cycle.

 Milky white discharge can be normal.
 Vaginal mucus aka discharge can be normal and the color/texture will be different in each person.
 If your discharge is thin, grey, and fishy smelling, then it could be bacterial vaginosis.
 If it’s not your normal vaginal mucus and is smelly or itchy, see a doctor when next available (it’s not an ASAP moment unless you are having fever or abdominal pain with the discharge).